 I've tried to organize my criticisms in order of descending importance, but it was hard to decide:

 The biggest one is how the mod treats MC like he only exists to make the girls happy and doesn't have any rights of his own.
-In particular, in the scene where he shares wine with everyone (see below), Sayori drinks his entire glass (in addition to her own) while he's reading the bottle and then Natsuki and Monika drink the rest of it before he can pour himself a refill (I know, the logistics of the scene were far from realistic).
-This would be scandalous even if it weren't after he's saved almost all of their lives at least once.
+I find this very offensive.
+In the scene where he shares wine with everyone (see below), Sayori drinks his entire glass (in addition to her own) while he's reading the bottle and then Natsuki and Monika drink the rest of it before he can pour himself a refill.
+(I know, the logistics of the scene were far from realistic.)
+This would've been scandalous even if it weren't after he's saved almost all of their lives at least once.

-When MC goes to fight Natsuki's dad, Sayori and Natsuki both should have been there to help him, but instead they leave him on his own, not only insinuating the idea that MC only exists to make them happy (see above), but also exemplifying the sexist trope that girls are no good for fighting.
-While it may be true that girls tend to have less physical strength than boys, it is by no means such a big gap that they shouldn't even bother helping.
+When MC goes to fight Natsuki's dad, Sayori and Natsuki both should have been there to help him, but instead they leave him on his own, futher insinuating the idea that MC only exists for their sake (see above).
+It also exemplifies the sexist trope that girls are useless for fighting; while it may be true that girls tend to have less physical strength than boys, it's by no means such a big gap that they shouldn't even bother helping and should expect their 18-year-old boyfriends to overpower a grown man by himself.

-MC was wrong to lie to his friends (about the meta-canon) for the majority of the mod.
+MC is wrong to lie to his friends (about the meta-canon) for the majority of the mod.
 While he does eventually reveal the truth, it's only after they start to remember it on their own, so the mod still sends the message that it's okay to lie to one's friends if you think the truth would hurt them or that they don't "need to know".
 And even then he leaves out the part that villifies Monika.
-While that's a little more justifiable since there's a risk that the other girls wouldn't forgive Monika and might try to take revenge, it's still wrong.
+While that's a little more justifiable since there's a risk that the other girls wouldn't forgive Monika and might try to take revenge, it's still wrong for him to lie to his friends.

-The portrayal of Sayori was inaccurate and insulting.
-In the base game her depression stems from a lack of self-worth and feeling that she is a burden on MC and her other friends, but in this mod she doesn't seem to have any problem with making herself more of a burden, like when she steals his wine (see above), or is the second person to order an absurd amount of food when MC takes the girls out for dessert and pays for all of it.
+The portrayal of Sayori is inaccurate and insulting.
+In the base game her depression is about a lack of self-worth and feeling that she's a burden on MC and her other friends.
+She essentially saw herself as having no value outside of making others happy.
+But in this mod she doesn't seem to have any problem with making herself more of a burden, like when she steals his wine (see above), or is the second person to order a dessert larger than her head when MC takes the girls out for dessert and pays for all of it.
+That last part is less blatantly offensive but really doesn't make sense unless you just want to laugh about MC's friends being a burden on him (which it really seems like the mod authors do).
+There's no indication that the girls don't have their own money but MC does.

 The scene where MC finds Yuri cutting in the hallway and she punches him in the face and knocks him out is a little sexist.
 Not only because this was unprovoked physical assault (somewhat defensible as the "reflex punch" comedy trope and with MC's new personality it's believable that he wasn't mad), but also the thought that she actually knocks him out with just one punch.
 I'm pretty sure that's nearly impossible to do in real life.